-If the busyness of modern life is stopping you from getting out there on your first overseas bicycle adventure, try following these steps:
+If the hustle of modern life is stopping you from getting out there on your first bicycle adventure, try following these six simple steps:

-- Find the next available window in your calendar.
-Multiply the number of full days it contains by 50.
-Guard this window with your life.
+- Find the next available holiday window in your calendar.
+You can do this right now.
+Multiply the number of full days it contains by 50 and write the answer down.

-- Choose a nearby country – somewhere new – and book a plane/bus/train to a major city there.
+- Choose a nearby country or region – somewhere new you’d like to see – and book a plane/bus/train there.
 (If booking flights, check that your airline is bike-friendly.)

-- Take your answer from 1, find another city roughly that many kilometres away, and book a return plane/bus/train home.
-(Use Google Maps to estimate cycling distances.)
+- Take your answer from question 1, find another city roughly that many kilometres away, and book a return plane/bus/train home.
+(Use a route planning app to estimate cycling distances.)

 - Get a cardboard box from your nearest bike shop and pack your bike into it like this.
-Pack your panniers, tent and rollmat into one of these, and take your bar-bag as a carry-on (if flying).
+Pack your panniers, tent and camping mat into one of these.
+Take your handlebar bag as a carry-on.

-- Arrive overseas and unpack your bike.
-Meander towards your destination at a leisurely pace.
+- Arrive and unpack your bike.
+Meander towards your destination using the route planning app from step 3.
 Eat when you’re hungry.
 Sleep when you’re tired.
 Do entirely as you feel.

 - Repeat step 4, having successfully completed your first overseas cycle tour.